matter-labs/l2-intro-pre-ethdenver/README.md

 The `url` and `ethNetwork` are the RPC endpoints of the L2 and L1 and the `zksync` flag is used to indicate Hardhat if it should use the zksync compiler and deployment plugins.

-Note: with "goerli", the project will use the default providers from ethers.
+**Note** With "goerli", the project will use the default providers from ethers, but you can change that for an RPC endpoint from

 ### 3. Deploy and verify the `Greeter` contract